Member of the WIDA Consortium since 2004.

 Exit and Reclassification of ELs

-All eWorkshops are free and available in the eLearning Center in the WIDA Secure Portal.
+Starting September 1, 2022, all NH public school educators with a school district email will have access to the WIDA Self-Paced Workshop Offerings.
+All of these workshops are free and available through the WIDA Secure Portal.
 Don’t have a WIDA Secure Portal account?
 Contact your district test coordinator or the WIDA Client Services Center at firstname.lastname@example.org or (866) 276-7735.

 EL Education Consultant